 If no public health nuisance or regulations violations are found, we will mark the complaint invalid and close the complaint.

-Valid Complaints
+Valid Complaints & Correcting Violations

-We will send the property owner a Notice of Violation if the complaint is valid.
-This Notice requires the property owner to fix the problem within a specific time frame, depending on the type of nuisance.
+If we identify a public health nuisance or violations, we will take appropriate action to address the issue.
+First, we will send the property owner a Notice of Violation.
+This notice requires the property owner to fix the problem by a deadline, depending on the type of nuisance.

 If the problem isn’t fixed by the deadline and the property owner isn’t cooperative, we may refer the complaint to the Board of Health.
-The Board of Health will review all cases referred to it and may declare a public health nuisance.
+The Board of Health will review all cases referred and may declare a public health nuisance.
+If the property owner remains uncooperative after the Board of Health declares a public health nuisance, the case may be referred to the Clermont County Prosecuting Attorney for legal action.

 Types of Complaints